rodrigocastromartinez/to-do-list/staff/rodrigo-castro/fullstack/finalproject/skrach/README.md

 #### Open project

 - by clicking on a project, open it in a project page
+- by opening a project, show name and the already recorded tracks and the empty channels available to recording

+### STORIES

+#### Sign up

+- Register new user providing name, email and password

+#### Create project

+- Create a new project, select participants by email (they must be previously registered in the db)

 #### Project opened

-- by opening a project, show name and the already recorded tracks and the empty channels available to recording
-- allow to record on an empty channel
+- Record on an empty channel
-- allow to delete a recorded track
+- Delete a recorded track
-- allow to set relative volume of the tracks
+- Set relative volume of the tracks
-- allow to play the mix
+- Play the mix
-- allow to save changes / ¿or auto-save?
+- Save changes / ¿or auto-save?
-- allow to change project name
+- Change project name
-- allow to add or remove project participants
+- Add or remove project participants
-- allow to export as mp3
+- Export as mp3/wav